danielehc/katacoda-scenarios/vault-consul-tls/step3.md

 At this point in the lab you have a Consul server with TLS encryption configured.

-When you created the certificate you used as a parameter `ttl="24h"` meaning that this certificate will be valid only for 24 hours before expiring.
+When you created the certificate you used as a parameter `ttl="5m"` meaning that this certificate will be valid only for 5 minutes before expiring.

 Deciding the right trade-off for certificate lifespan is always a compromise between security and agility.
 A possible third way that does not require you to lower your security is to use consul-template to automate certificate renewal for Consul when the TTL is expired.